vsch/flexmark-java/flexmark-formatter/src/test/resources/core_formatter_spec.md

 * Enable Auto Indent Lines after move line/selection up or down actions to have them indented automatically.
-* Use Smart Paste to eliminate case change and PREFIX edits when pasting identifiers.
+* Use Smart Paste to eliminate case change and prefix edits when pasting identifiers.
 MIA will match case and style of identifier at destination when you paste, undo to get results before MIA adjusted them.
 Copy `myColumnData` and paste it over `DEFAULT_VALUE` to get `COLUMN_DATA`, reverse the order and get `myDefaultValue`.
 Works when pasting at the **beginning**, **end**